 The Festivities

 It’s been quite a while since all kilt and kin have congregated for this special occasion, to say the least.
 But in the meantime, we’ve been hard at work putting together an event that we truly believe will be worth the wait.
-Between the sweet sound of Celtic music (and perhaps a Piper or two), the delectable delight of southern cuisine, the joy of raising a glass of whiskey with friends and peers, and the aesthetic wonder of the beautiful oak trees on the banks of the majestic Cooper River, you won’t want to miss this year’s event.
+Between the sweet sound of Celtic music (and perhaps a Piper or two), the delectable delight of southern cuisine, the joy of raising a glass of whisky with friends and peers, and the aesthetic wonder of the beautiful oak trees on the banks of the majestic Cooper River, you won’t want to miss this year’s event.

 5:00 pm-9:00 pm: Food trucks available